 Lawrence County is the home of three United States astronauts.
 Kenneth D. Bowersox and Charles D. Walker both hail from Bedford.
 Mitchell is the hometown of Virgil I. “Gus” Grissom, the second American in space.

-of the United States space program.
-Grissom’s actual space suit and one of the capsules he piloted are found in the Virgil I. “Gus” Grissom Memorial, including actual artifacts of his life and career and interactive exhibits.
+Grissom’s actual space suit and one of the capsules he piloted are found in the museum, Virgil I. “Gus” Grissom Memorial.
+It also has actual artifacts from his life and career, and interactive exhibits.
 Open daily 8:30 AM – 4 PM, closed for major holidays.

-The Grissom Monument is a 44-foot, 28-ton limestone statue of the Titan II Rocket that stands on the lawn of Mitchell’s City Hall.
+Virgil I. Grissom Monument is a 44-foot, 28-ton limestone statue of the Titan II Rocket that stands on the lawn of Mitchell’s City Hall.
 Hand-carved in the limestone base is the history of Gus Grissom’s military and NASA careers.
-The monument is located at 409 S. 6th St in Mitchell.
+The monument is located at 409 S. 6th St. in Mitchell.

 See where Gus grew up in the 1940s style, Grissom Boyhood Home/Museum.
 The Grissom family house is filled with heirlooms, period furniture and artifacts from Gus’ life.
 Open Saturdays, May-October.

 Walker graduated Bedford High School in 1966.
 Almost 6 years after graduating from Purdue University in 1971, Walker became a test engineer under the McDonnell Douglas Corporation, where he worked on the Aft Propulsion Subsystem for the Space Shuttle orbiters.
 He joined the Space Manufacturing team (now known as EOS) and shares a patent for the Continuous Flow Electrophoresis Device (CFES).